- Levels for Police Ranks in India

 Assistant Sub Inspector Rank in Indian Police Department

-Assistant sub-inspector is recruited through competitive examinations which are conducted by the state governments for different Indian police ranks.
-Every state in India has its own recruitment process and competitive examinations for different positions from the police rank list in India.
-There are three main positions which are available in this rank:
+Assistant sub-inspectors are recruited through competitive examinations conducted by state governments for different ranks within the Indian police force.
+Each state in India has its own recruitment process and competitive examinations for various positions within the police force.
+There are three main positions available within this rank:

 Assistant Sub-Inspector of Police (ASI)